havenwood/ichannel/README.md

 __PLATFORM SUPPORT__

+_supported_

+  * CRuby (1.9+)

+  * Rubinius (1.9+)

+  * JRuby (1.9+ - some tests skipped)
     JRuby is supported and passes the test suite but it has a few skips.
     Three skips are because jruby does not implement Kernel.fork and one looks like a possible bug in JRuby's Marshal when trying to deserialize a channel that uses a unix socket.
 The other 24 tests pass on jruby, & those tests cover both unix sockets & redis.

-_supported_

-  * CRuby (1.9+)
-  * Rubinius (1.9+ - 2.0.0rc1 may not work with unix sockets, if not please use rbx-head.)
-  * JRuby (1.9+ - some tests skipped)

 _unsupported_